youngwolf-project/st_asio_wrapper/README.md

 st_asio_wrapper
 ===============

-Asynchronous c/s network framework; Based on Boost.Asio; Very efficient.
+An asynchronous c/s network framework; Based on Boost.Asio; Very efficient.

 The include folder, which I call it normal edition or standard edition relative to compatible edition contains all the library's codes;